 The Digital Classroom

 The Montgomery Hall digital lab is equipped with 20 iMac computers loaded with the full Adobe Creative Suite, as well as several flatbed scanners and two medium-format inkjet printers.
-The lab is used as a classroom for courses in photography and digital art, and two ceiling-mounted projectors facilitate screenings, presentations, and technical demonstrations.
-The adjacent Pro Lab includes 10 22″ Intel iMacs with Adobe Creative Suite 5.5, After Effects, Maya, and Final Cut Pro.
+The lab is used as a classroom for courses in photography, digital art, and animation, and two ceiling-mounted projectors facilitate screenings, presentations, and technical demonstrations.
+The adjacent Pro Lab includes 10 22″ Intel iMacs with Adobe Creative Suite software, After Effects, Maya, and Final Cut Pro.

-Students completing an SMP in Studio Art are provided with dedicated, shared studio spaces with tall ceilings, many working walls, tables and rolling carts, housed in the purpose-built Art Annex .
+Students completing an art capstone are provided with dedicated, shared studio spaces with tall ceilings, many working walls, tables and rolling carts, housed in the purpose-built Art Annex.
 A central communal space includes a large seminar table, ceiling-mounted digital projector and screen, paper cutter, supply cabinet with hand tools and supplies.
 Students have 24-hour card-key access to this secure facility.